 This week I am skiing in the Southern Lakes region.

-In the final weeks of winter this is a land of a million shades of brown.
+In the final weeks of winter, this is a land of a million shades of brown.
 A raw barren beauty with clear mountain water braiding through shingle river beds.
-The hills are covered with dark gold tussock and grass that looks like textured velvet from a distance, rising to snow topped mountains.
+The hills are covered with dark gold tussock and grass that looks like textured velvet from a distance, rising to snow-topped mountains.

-I know how they feel because I didn’t learn to ski until my mid 30s and found it very challenging because you need to take physical risks to improve and that takes a certain amount of mental strength to overcome the caution that grows with age.
+I know how they feel because I didn’t learn to ski until my mid-30s and found it very challenging because you need to take physical risks to improve, and that takes a certain amount of mental strength to overcome the caution that grows with age.

-For all three of us embarking on this journey came after an upbringing that did not involve sports or outdoor activities.
+For all three of us, embarking on this journey came after an upbringing that did not involve sports or outdoor activities.
 But we are proving it is never too late to embark on a new dream.

-As she learned to balance on her skis and tried to make a wedge shape she is making the first steps in what I hope is a lifetime of ski and travel dreams.
+As she learned to balance on her skis and tried to make a wedge shape, she is making the first steps in what I hope is a lifetime of ski and travel dreams.